Belize: From Rainforest to Reef: Wildlife Medicine and Conservation

 Belize Wildlife and Referral Clinic

 Discover the rich diversity of Belize while working in collaboration with the Belize Wildlife and Referral Clinic.
 Students will be introduced to the major ecosystems in Belize, the plant and animal organisms inhabiting these areas, and the strategies employed by biologists and environmental resource managers.
 Students will learn from and with the staff through hands on labs and excursions.
 During this section of the program labs will include everything from spay and neuter to a VIP behind the scenes tour of the Belize Zoo.
 Students will also visit an Iguana Project and Baboon Sanctuary.
+There will also be a trip to Guatemala to visit ARCAS Wildlife Rescue and Rehabilitation.
 From bird examination, including Scarlet Macaw health checks, to baboon rehabilitation, to crocodile capture and medicine, students will experience all parts of wildlife medicine and conservation in central Belize.

 Glover Reef Atoll